 When the homeowners who discovered her rushed her to their veterinarian, they provided a glimpse into her background.
 They had purchased their home a couple years ago.
 Whether they noticed it in the small print or not–their new house had come with an outside cat.
 A purr-manent resident so-to-speak.
 (Sorry, I had to!)

 Fluffy was living near the home when they arrived and they accepted her as a bonus.
 But Fluffy was used to the outdoor lifestyle.
 She has her “warm spots” that have helped her survive the Montana winters in the past.

 Fluffy’s temperature was so low that it didn’t register on their thermometers–which go as low as 90 degrees.
-Cats usually have a temperature of between 99-102 degrees.
+And cats usually have a temperature of between 99-102 degrees!
 He admitted he’d not seen anything like it in his career.
 Frozen balls of ice literally covered her entire body.

 The staff rushed into “thaw” mode, knowing their time was limited.
 They used warming blankets and heating pads, warm water and even heated cages.
 Over the next hour, her temperature slowly began to rise as the ice melted away.

 Once Fluffy was snowflake free, she was transferred to the emergency room for a full exam.
 Surprisingly, she wasn’t more severely frostbitten or seriously injured.